 Adjust the pH

-Another way to reduce the pH is to prinkle salt over eggplant prior to cooking.
+Another way to reduce the pH is to sprinkle salt over eggplant prior to cooking.
 This will ward off browning, as it somewhat protects the eggplant against oxidation.

 These metals result in the vegetable turning a dull gray or brown color.
 Luckily, most of today's cookware and cutlery are stainless steel, which is the preferred metal for slicing and cooking eggplant.

-Minimize Exposure to Oxygen
+Minimize exposure to oxygen

 (Place the eggplant in a 9 x 13 baking dish, pour in water, add salt; place saucers on top of the eggplant to submerge it--it will float to the top if you don't.)

 Why Soak Eggplant in Salted Water?